consolesunleashed/sega-master-system-rgb-encoder-switcher/README.md

 - 1mm or 0.8mm PCB thickness are both fine.
 - Castellated vias are optional.
 There is only three cut vias and the board is thin which generally doesn't result in torn up copper platting.
 A little cleanup is usually necessary to remove debris from the half vias.

+## License

+If you use this in any way, shape or form, you must include a link back to this repository and mention me by name on any sales pages and social media posts.
+Not only will this help me to keep designing mod kits and offering them to the community, but it is basic common courtesy as well.
+Don't be a douchebag. :)

+Also this 'GNU GENERAL PUBLIC LICENSE Version 2, June 1991'.